DataBiosphere/data-explorer/README.md

   such as formatting tools.
 * [Set up git secrets.](https://github.com/DataBiosphere/data-explorer/tree/master/hooks)

-#### One-time setup for Export to Saturn feature
+#### One-time setup for Send to Terra feature

-The Export to Saturn feature temporarily stores data in a GCS bucket.
+The Send to Terra feature temporarily stores data in a GCS bucket.

 * If `~/.config/gcloud/application_default_credentials.json` doesn't exist,
 create it by running `gcloud auth application-default login`.